R U OK Day: Start the conversation

 More than ever before, we need to support each other and check in.

 As rolling lockdowns have forced us to stay home, we have had to rely on our loved ones and friends, our community to be able to help us with daily essentials.
-Five Good Friends Members have been fortunate to enjoy to support of their Helpers throughout.
+Five Good Friends Members have been fortunate to enjoy to support of you, their Helpers throughout.

 Our family and friends have gone through many difficult situations from having health issues, being isolated due to lockdowns, learning to use technology to connect, facing job losses and not being able to travel to where our families are overseas.